On Fourier restriction type problems on compact Lie groups

-Following a similar line of treatment as for Strichartz estimates, we provide evidence of Conjecture \ref{conjeigensym} by showing how this conjecture specialized to class functions on compact Lie groups could be deduced from the following conjectured eigenfunction bounds on tori by Bourgain \cite{Bou93e}.
+Following a similar line of treatment as for Strichartz estimates, we provide evidence of Conjecture \ref{conjeigensym} by showing how this conjecture could be deduced from the following conjectured eigenfunction bounds on tori by Bourgain \cite{Bou93e}.

 \begin{conj} Let $B$ be a bounded region in $\R^r$.
 For $r\geq 3$, it holds that

 for any $p>\frac{2r}{r-2}$, with an $N^\varepsilon$ loss if $r=3,4$. \end{conj}